felipmiguel/batec-ossrdbms-demo/README.md

 az acr build -t $ACR_NAME.azurecr.io/todoweb:latest -t $ACR_NAME.azurecr.io/todoweb:1.0.0 -r $ACR_NAME .
 ```

 Previous commands upload the folder to Azure Container Registry and then build the image in the cloud.
-It is also possible to build the image locally and then upload it to Azure Container Registry, but it requires having Docker tools installed locally.
+Creating the image locally and then uploading it to Azure Container Registry is also possible, but it requires installing Docker tools locally.

 The Azure Container Registry name can be obtained from Terraform output: